Technology Development and Innovation

 Request for Proposals

 Future requests for proposals to support the development of wind-wildlife mitigation technologies through the National Renewable Energy Laboratory's TD&I project will be posted on FedBizOpps.gov as funding allows.
+Neither Federal agencies nor international companies can serve as the prime applicant.

 Learn about the most recent awards from the TD&I request for proposals process, which were announced in 2018.